 The rest of the exhibition was described in glowing detail which included an "afternoon programme of athletic sports where local athletes were successful in upholding the honour of the district... exhibits were cleared away and side stands removed about five o'clock, the company soon after sitting down in batches to a sumptuous repast... the evening was devoted to entertainment.

 Musical selections with pianoforte accompaniment, were excellently rendered by 'The Shawnigan Lyric Club,' conducted by I.J.
 Shepherd."

-The article ends by biding the community "Godspeed" in its efforts to build a new community hall.
+The Times Colonist article about the first Cobble Hill Fair ends by biding the community "Godspeed" in its efforts to build a new community hall.
 The Shawnigan Cobble Hill Farmers Institute and Agricultural Society is now in its second century as an incorporated entity, and it hosts the Cobble Hill Fair on the fourth Saturday each August at its hall and fairgrounds located on Watson Avenue in the heart of the Cobble Hill Village.
 Those attending this event will surely catch glimpses of our past so eloquently detailed in the Tuesday, October 12, 1909 Victoria Daily Colonist article.

 The current Cobble Hill Hall was built in 1921.
 Funded through community subscriptions and with the help of the Farmers Institute, the Women's Institute and the Independent Ancient Order of Foresters, Court Shawnigan.
 The new hall was registered with each of the organization owning a one-third share of the hall and grounds.
 The Foresters disbanded in 1942 and eventually the Women's Institute turned it share of the hall and grounds over to the Farmers Institute who now maintain these holdings for community use.